AeroNotix/herp/README.md

 Once you have a client, it will be managed by the `herp_sup` supervisor, restarting your client if you cause it to crash, logging back in and getting a new AuthToken.
 This happens entirely transparently from your perspective.

-There's a slight race condition currently when your reference will be invalid whilst the asynchronous re-Auth takes place.
+Since the re-Auth will take place asynchronously there is a possibility that whilst your token is being revalidated that your reference will be invalid.
+This is a minor race condition and is entirely temporary.
+Perhaps I will make it block whilst the new token is being fetched and unblock the callers when it has revalidated.
+That is for future versions, though.

 Configuration
 =============